 Section 2264 is a Distance Education Hybrid course that includes online instruction and weekly on-campus meetings.
 This section will meet on campus every Thursday from 4:15-5:40pm in Art & Behavioral Science 317.
 You must attend the first class meeting or you may be dropped from the course.
 Students are required to show proof of a current TB test and immunizations, prior to being placed at a practicum site.
 LiveScan may be required.
 Students are responsible for paying applicable fees.
 Contact the instructor for details.

-2266 HYBRID415540pm Th ARTB 311 ………....…...
+2266 HYBRID 4:15-5:40pm Th ARTB 311 ………....…...
 J. Jefferis

 3.00 Hours to be arranged ………………..…..……..
 J. Jefferis